dymosoftware/DCD-SDK-Sample/README.md

      - **Validate label**
     ```javascript
     dymo.label.framework.isValidLabel() //Validate if the current label content belongs to a valid DYMO label
-    dymo.label.framework.isDCDLabel() //Validate if the current label is a valid DYMO Connect label
+    dymo.label.framework.isDCDLabel() //Validate if the current label is a valid label
     dymo.label.framework.isDLSLabel() //Validate if the current label is a valid DYMO Label Software label
     ```
      - **Get printers**